ctm/Bataan-Memorial-Death-March/README.md

 ### Packs

-I'm currently training with my Osprey search-and-rescue pack.
-I have not yet sent my Goruck 20L back for repair, but I will do that soon.
-It may take some time to get a replacement, but I need to get fit again before I try again to transition to my Goruck 20L.
-This time I'll try without the hip belt which I think was counter-productive.
+I'm currently training with a new Kelty Tioga 5500, after breaking the clip on my Osprey search-and-rescue pack.
+I have not yet sent my Goruck 20L back for repair, nor have I sent in my Osprey.
+I need to do both "soon", but have been distracted by my poker work.

 ### Tough Ruck Campaign